towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 system setup, and to always use Quartz composited regular windows instead of fullscreen contexts, even if the requested onscreen window is a fullscreen window.
-Normally PTB would use the CGL API for fullscreen windows, but this was broken for dual\-display operations on some systems running OS/X Leopard 10.5 with all modern NVidia cards.
+Normally PTB would use the CGL API for fullscreen windows, but this was broken for dual-display operations on some systems running OS/X Leopard 10.5 with all modern NVidia cards.
 Stimulus onset timing, animations and timestamping precision will be horrible in this mode.
-Only suitable for presentation of mostly static stimuli with no requirements for frame\-accurate timing.
+Only suitable for presentation of mostly static stimuli with no requirements for frame-accurate timing.

 32768 == kPsychBusyWaitForVBLBeforeBufferSwapRequest
-If [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) in sync with vertical retrace is requested and beamposition queries are supported, use a busy\-waiting, high cpu load spin\-wait loop to wait for onset of vertical blank interval \(VBL\) before submitting doublebuffer swaprequests to the GPU.
-This is meant as a last\-ressort workaround for GPU's with severely broken sync\-to\-VBL support.
-The only known current example is the Apple Leopard operatings system when used with NVidia Geforce 8000 GPU's or later in frame\-sequential stereo mode.
+If [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) in sync with vertical retrace is requested and beamposition queries are supported, use a busy-waiting, high cpu load spin-wait loop to wait for onset of vertical blank interval \(VBL\) before submitting doublebuffer swaprequests to the GPU.
+This is meant as a last-ressort workaround for GPU's with severely broken sync-to-VBL support.
+The only known current example is the Apple Leopard operatings system when used with NVidia Geforce 8000 GPU's or later in frame-sequential stereo mode.
 This will create a very high cpu load and may have negative side effects on system timing.
 Use as last resort\!

 65536 \(= 2^16\) == kPsychDontUseNativeBeamposQuery
 Do not use operating system native beamposition queries, but try to use own mechanism, or none at all.
-This to work around bugs in OS native beamposition query mechanisms, e.g., Leopard 10.5.7 \+ ATI GPU's.
+This to work around bugs in OS native beamposition query mechanisms, e.g., Leopard 10.5.7 + ATI GPU's.

 131072 \(= 2^17\) == kPsychDisableAeroDWM